pankajparashar-zz/pankajparashar.github.io/_posts/2013-05-05-why-do-i-hate-css-preprocessors.md

 For the past few months I have been struggling to convince myself to switch to a CSS preprocessing language like [Sass](http://sass-lang.com/) or [LESS](http://www.lesscss.org/).
 But on the contrary, I ended up documenting the reasons for not using a CSS preprocessor.
 Here’s why,

 > Since, the time I wrote this article, I've moved on to use SCSS as my primary pre-processing language, due to its ability to understand plain CSS as well.
-I don't use all the features offered by SCSS, but use only few of them like variables, mixins, nesting etc. that helps me write better CSS.<br><br><span style="text-align:left;display:block;">– November 23, 2013</span>
+I don't use all the features offered by SCSS, but use only few of them like variables, mixins, nesting etc. that helps me write better CSS – **November 23, 2013**.

 #### Another language to write CSS?